-Fig 8 - World Crude Oil & Lease Condensate Production Changes to July 2007 - click to enlarge
+Fig 8 - World Crude Oil & Lease Condensate Production Changes to November 2007 - click to enlarge

-World C&C production is dropping, on a year on year basis, by about 0.30 mbd (Figs 7 & 8).
+World C&C production is dropping, on an annual basis, by about 0.4 mbd (Figs 7 & 8).
 This is not a high decline rate but given that Russia is probably unable and unwilling to increase production and that Saudi Arabia, Kuwait, the UAE, the North Sea and Mexico are unlikely to reverse their decline rates, the world C&C production rate is forecast to continue its decline (Fig 3).